Ability to Cover Basic Needs

 - accessibility of needed gender-specific items on the local market

-- any negative impact related to the CBA or the way it was provided
+- any negative impact related to the cash and voucher assistance or the way it was provided

-3) In order to identify i) whether the MEB value is still relevant; and ii) that the provision of CBA does not lead to inflated market prices (due to big demand but limited supply), it is essential that you:
+3) To ensure that the MEB value remains adequate and that the provision of cash assistance does not contribute to inflated market prices, it is essential that you:

-- monitor the average prices of pre-selected MEB items on the local market;
+- monitor the average prices and availability of pre-selected MEB items on the local market;

 - assess the reasons for significant changes; and